KabirsBlog/KabirsBlog.github.io/index.md

 ## About My Project

 **Project Title:** *Blackjack*
-**One-line pitch:** A user friendly game of blackjack with none of the troubles of losing and all of the thrill of winning.
+**One-line pitch:** Simulating a game of blackjack with none of the troubles of losing money but still the thrill of winning.

 > Curious about what I’d do differently or recommend to others?
 Read my final thoughts here: [Final Tip & Takeaways](_posts/2025-05-21-tip.md)